transientskp/tkp/documentation/userref/config/overview.rst

 Preamble
 ========

-Users organize their Trap runs into *projects*, which contain high-level descriptions of common Trap parameters.
+Users organize their TraP runs into *projects*, which contain high-level descriptions of common TraP parameters.
 For example, a project specifies which :ref:`database <database-intro>` to use, and how to connect to a :ref:`Celery broker <celery-intro>`.
 All the configuration and log files relating to a particular project are stored in the same directory hierarchy.